pdrivom/DecentIOT-RabbitMQ/README.md

 var queue2 = headersExchange.CreateQueue("headers.animal.queue2",x_match.all,new List<RabitMessageHeader> { new RabitMessageHeader("animal", "dog"), new RabitMessageHeader("color", "white") }));
 ```
 #### Producer
-Here the producer sends a messages to the Exchange with the specified headers.
+In this example the producer sends a messages to the Exchange with the specified headers.
 ```csharp
 using DecentIOT.RabbitMQ.Producer;